 pulsar wind nebula

-A characteristic form, consisting of a bull's-eye ring pattern
+A pulsar wind nebula is a characteristic form, consisting of a bull's-eye ring pattern

 and escaping jets, that is taken by radiation

 and particles flowing away from some rapidly spinning neutron